Microsoft/azure-docs.cs-cz/articles/cosmos-db/create-sql-api-nodejs.md

 ## <a name="update-your-connection-string"></a>Aktualizace připojovacího řetězce

-Teď se vraťte zpátky na portál Azure Portal, kde najdete informace o připojovacím řetězci, a zkopírujte je do aplikace.
+Now go back to the Azure portal to get the connection string details of your Azure Cosmos account.
+Copy the connection string into the app so that it can connect to your database.

-1. V [Azure Portal](https://portal.azure.com/)klikněte v účtu Azure Cosmos v levém navigačním panelu na **klíče**a potom klikněte na **klíče pro čtení i zápis**.
+1. In the [Azure portal](https://portal.azure.com/), in your Azure Cosmos account, in the left navigation click **Keys**, and then click **Read-write Keys**.
 V dalším kroku zkopírujete pomocí tlačítek kopírování na pravé straně obrazovky identifikátor URI a primární klíč do souboru `config.js`.

     ![Zobrazení a zkopírování přístupového klíče na portálu Azure Portal v okně Klíče](./media/create-sql-api-dotnet/keys.png)